|Nutrition Facts (per serving)|

 Place the baking sheet in the preheated oven and bake for about 20 minutes or until lightly browned and firm.

-Flip the tortilla if you wish and cook for another five minutes on the other side.
+Flip the tortilla if you wish and cook for another 5 minutes on the other side.

 Remove the tortillas from the oven, allow them to cool slightly and serve them with your favorite taco fillings.